do-me/semantic-hexbins/README.md

 # Semantic Hexbins

 A light-weight demo app for geospatial semantic search.
-Designed for georeferenced social media data.
+Designed for any kind of textual data with geospatial references.
 Building on previous research:

 - [An Application-Oriented Implementation of Hexagonal On-the-fly Binning Metrics for City-Scale Georeferenced Social Media Data](https://isprs-archives.copernicus.org/articles/XLVIII-4-W7-2023/253/2023/)